Werewolf: The Apocalypse: Player character creation

-Players are given the opportunity to create garou, the werewolves of the setting, or their allies or rivals.
+Players are given the opportunity to create Garou, the werewolves of the setting, or their allies or rivals.
 Lycanthropy in the World of Darkness setting is an inherited trait, and thus players are born with their abilities.
-They only manifest them in what is called the “first change” though, an event generally during puberty that causes the character's latent powers to surface.
-Players are given the opportunity to have their character inherently know that the garou exist, or be an effective “orphan” from garou society, necessitating discovery by others.
+However, these abilities only manifest in what is called the “first change”: an event, generally occurring during puberty, that causes the character's latent powers to surface.
+Players are given the opportunity to have their character inherently know that the Garou exist, or be an effective “orphan” from Garou society, necessitating discovery by others.
 It is after this point that they join that society and cut off their ties to their previous worlds, except to make sure their blood relatives remain safe.

-There are three archetypes that the player can use that define how their character was born, referred to as a breed in the games.
-A garou's parents are generally one garou and a non-garou human or wolf with strong garou heritage, referred to as kinfolk.
-Garou with human parentage are called "homid," and garou of wolf parentage are "lupus.”
-There is also the option to play as a “metis,” a garou born from the union of two garou parents; metis are born already transformed, are infertile and deformed, and usually result in the death of the mother.
-Such unions are forbidden in garou society.
+There are three archetypes that the player can use that define how their character was born, referred to as a "breed" in the games.
+A Garou's parents are generally one Garou and a non-Garou human or wolf with strong Garou heritage, referred to as kinfolk.
+Garou with human parentage are called "homid", and Garou of wolf parentage are "lupus", that gain intelligence and the ability to turn into humans.
+There is also the option to play as a "metis", a Garou born from the union of two Garou parents; metis are born already transformed, have horns, and are infertile and deformed, and usually result in the death of the mother.
+Such unions are forbidden in Garou society.
 Each breed has its own benefits and disadvantages.
 In addition to these variables, players select the lunar phase under which the character was born (the “auspice”) and the tribe to which the character belongs.
 Each of these contributes to the advantages the character may enjoy.
 More advanced rules include references to other “changing breeds” in this world.